-Microsoft managed to make 575 Xbox 360 games compatible with the Xbox One, but the feature did not implement until 2015, two years after its release.
-Backward compatibility worked by downloading a digital version of the game once the disk was inserted into the system for those who had a previous Xbox console game disc.
+Microsoft made 575 Xbox 360 games compatible with the Xbox One, but the feature did not implement until 2015, two years after its release.
+Backward compatibility worked by downloading a digital version of the game once the disk was inserted into the system for those with a previous Xbox console game disc.
 The Xbox One emulates then the Xbox 360 or the original Xbox for playing the game.
-This use of software emulation was due to using a PowerPC processor in the Xbox 360, which is substantially different from the AMD x86 processor in the Xbox One.
+This software emulation was due to using a PowerPC processor in the Xbox 360, substantially different from the AMD x86 processor in the Xbox One.

-Xbox One’s full list of backward-compatible games contains only a fraction of the games available on the Xbox 360, and far fewer original Xbox games can be adapted.
-CEO of Ubisoft Mr. Yves Guillemot said the Xbox Series X might run “almost all of the previous consoles’ back catalog.”
-Still, Microsoft’s list is a far cry from what some might consider “almost all” games on previous consoles.
+Xbox One’s complete list of backward-compatible games contains only a fraction of the games available on the Xbox 360, and far fewer original Xbox games can be adapted.
+CEO of Ubisoft, Mr. Yves Guillemot, said the Xbox Series X might run “almost all of the previous consoles’ back catalog.”
+Still, Microsoft’s list is far from some might consider “almost all” games on previous consoles.

 If so, then that could be full backward compatibility.
 But after Spencer’s announcement, Microsoft has not given any further information.

 Now We have a Big Question.
-Will backward compatibility be free to every owner?
-Or there are some stipulations?
+Will backward compatibility be accessible to every owner?
+Or are there some stipulations?